 The COVID-19 pandemic continues to evolve and impact our personal and professional lives.
 We want to assure our trustees, reviewers, and grantee communities that our TMF staff continues to provide high quality biomedical research grantmaking services.
 We will do our part to help manage any potential challenges and continue supporting research to the extent that it is possible.
 Please notify us with any questions or requests.

-PROMOTING HUMAN DISEASE RESEARCH BY EARLY-CAREER PHYSICIAN SCIENTISTS
+PROMOTING HUMAN DISEASE RESEARCH BY EARLY-CAREER CLINICAL INVESTIGATORS

 The primary goal of the Program is to support research that focuses on the causes of human disease and/or improving treatment.
 To achieve this goal the Patterson Trust supports mentored clinical investigators in the early stages of their research careers to promote the pursuit of academic research careers as successful independent investigators.
 The Program supports innovative research and pilot studies spanning a broad range of disciplines including both patient-oriented clinical research and translational laboratory research.